 Using our CHART platform, we completed an open-label Phase 2 safety and pharmacokinetics study (Study 013) that investigated two oral doses of migalastat (150 mg and 450 mg) co-administered with Fabrazyme® (agalsidase beta) or Replagal® (agalsidase alfa) in males with Fabry disease.
 Preliminary results from Study 013 showed increased levels of active alpha-Gal A enzyme levels in plasma and increased alpha-Gal A enzyme in skin following co-administration compared to ERT alone.
 In parallel, we and GSK completed preclinical studies to evaluate migalastat co-formulated with a proprietary investigational ERT (JR-051, recombinant human alpha-Gal A enzyme).
 Based on these results, we plan to advance migalastat co-formulated with ERT for Fabry disease.
-We initiated a Phase 1study in healthy volunteers to investigate the PK of IV migalastat to identify optimal doses for a Phase 1/2 clinical study of migalastat co-formulated with ERT in Fabry patients.
+We conducted a Phase 1study in healthy volunteers to investigate the PK of IV migalastat and identify optimal dosings of migalastat to use in a Phase 1/2 clinical study of migalastat co-formulated with ERT in Fabry patients.
 We are currently evaluating a long-term strategy for supplying late-stage clinical and commercial ERT, which may include developing or in-licensing a recombinant alpha-Gal A enzyme.
+Upon finalization of a long term ERT supply agreement, we plan to initiate a Phase 1/2 clinical study of migalastat co-formulated with ERT in Fabry patients.